-The Development Standards we aim to achieve.
+The Development Standards we aim to achieve

 The Code of Sustainable Homes was an environmental assessment method for rating and certifying the performance of new homes.
 It was a national standard for use in the design and construction of new homes with a view to encouraging continuous improvement in sustainable home building.
-The Association aimed to achieve Code Level 4 in our new homes which is above the HCA minimum requirements.
+The Association aims to achieve Code Level 4 in our new homes which is above the HCA minimum requirements.

 The Code has now been deleted and the various standards it contained integrated into Building Regulations.
 However, the Association will always seek to achieve above minimum standards on all its new developments.